-Sunflowers and signs
+Sunflowers and other signs from God.

 The month of August was filled with sunflowers for me.
 I saw an overwhelming amount of high school senior photos in a sunflower field.
 Then I did a memorial service for someone whose favorite flower was sunflowers.
 I went to a volunteer appreciation lunch were the sunflowers pictured were the centerpiece.
 But the most impactful memory from this month was going to the Van Gogh Immersive Experience in Atlanta.

 I thought I knew a decent amount about Van Gogh before going but discovered a few different things while I was there.